aliilkertopcu/lotr-assignment/README.md

 Voila!

-It may be fail at the first run, sometimes MongoDB and express cant be opened at the same time.
+It may fail at the first run, sometimes MongoDB and express can't be opened at the same time.
 If that happened just terminate the process, and compose up again.

-If frontend doesn't load properly, you may need to go `./lotr-assignment/frontend` and run `npm install` there too.

 If you fork this project and try to expand / shape it to your needs, especially adding new libraries will be unable to used till you `docker-compose -f '.\docker-compose.debug.yml' down --rmi local` and `docker-compose -f '.\docker-compose.debug.yml' up` again.

-toDo:
-- convert var statements to let / const at some points
+- [x] convert var statements to let / const at some points
-- error handling if-else structure is not optimal and faulty
+- [x] error handling if-else structure is not optimal and faulty
-- use const at server.js
+- [x] use const at server.js
+- [ ] deletion of unused libraries
+- [ ] /(optional) give the cards to quote (: